 There are, however, individuals who continue substance use despite engagement in the aforementioned treatments.
 They are often considered the more severe population of SUDs and typically include those who are involved in the legal system, unemployed, with interpersonal dysfunction, and/or considered treatment resistant (e.g. poor response to treatments) 20 21.
-These patients are thought to benefit from the integrated approach of the TC model which is discussed in Historical Note on Therapeutic Communities.
+These patients are thought to particularly benefit from the integrated approach of the TC model which is discussed in Historical Note on Therapeutic Communities.
 However, it has been observed that an early detection and treatment with a TC approach for young people with SUDs can prevent a progression into further deterioration of their lifestyles, therefore preventing a chronic disorder and the development of physical and mental health issues.

 - 1. a. b.
 Rastegar, D., & Fingerhood, M. (2015).
 The American Society of Addiction Medicine Handbook of Addiction Medicine.
 Oxford University Press.

 - 2. American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (DSM-5®).
 American Psychiatric Pub.